 Structure and Management Structure and Management

-The RHP consists of four individual Country Housing Projects, one per Partner Country, which are implemented by the Partner Countries themselves through national structures that benefit from a strong capacity building component thanks to the Technical Assistance financed by the European Commission and channeled through and managed by the CEB.
+The RHP consisted of four individual Country Housing Projects, one per Partner Country, which were implemented by the Partner Countries themselves through national structures that benefitted from a strong capacity building component thanks to the Technical Assistance financed by the European Commission and channeled through and managed by the CEB.

-Contrary to most other housing projects in the Western Balkans, the objective of the RHP is not solely to provide housing - it also aims to foster the institutional capacity of the Partner Countries to deliver sustainable housing solutions.
+Contrary to most other housing projects in the Western Balkans, the objective of the RHP was not solely to provide housing - it also aimed to foster the institutional capacity of the Partner Countries to deliver sustainable housing solutions.
 Thanks to this enhanced capacity, the Partner Countries should be better placed to address the housing needs not just of RHP beneficiaries but also, with time, their populations at large.
-The RHP also, thanks to its strong regional character, contributes to improving neighbourly relations, thereby contributing to security and stability across the region.
+The RHP also, thanks to its strong regional character, contributed to improving neighbourly relations, thereby contributing to security and stability across the region.

 INSTITUTIONAL STRUCTURE